Lincoln Abes

 The Lincoln Abes were a minor league baseball team based in Lincoln, Illinois.
 From 1910 to 1914, the Abes played as members of the Class D level Illinois-Missouri League.
-Lincoln won consecutive league championships in 1912 and 1913 and were in 1st place when the franchise folded during the 1914 season.
-The "Abes" nickname corresponded to President Abraham Lincoln, who was the namesake of the city and had resided in the area.
+Lincoln won consecutive league championships in 1912 and 1913 and were in first place when the franchise folded during the 1914 season.
+The "Abes" nickname corresponded to President Abraham Lincoln, who was the namesake of the city and resided in the area.

 History

 The Lincoln Abes began minor league baseball play as members of the six–team Class D 1910 Illinois–Missouri League.
-The Pekin Celestials 66–47, Canton Chinks, Clinton Champs, Jacksonville Jacks, Macomb Potters and Pekin Celestials joined Lincoln in beginning league play.
+The Pekin Celestials 66–47, Canton Chinks, Clinton Champs, Jacksonville Jacks, Macomb Potters and Pekin Celestials teams joined Lincoln in beginning league play.
 The Lincoln "Abes" moniker corresponds to President Abraham Lincoln, the namesake of the city and who lived in the region.

-In their first season of play, the Abes ended the 1910 season finishing last in the standings.
+In their first season of play, the Abes ended the 1910 season in last place in the Illinois-Missouri League final standings.
 With a record of 43–71, Jim Novacek and Harry Saillard served as managers during the season, as the Abes finished 23.5 games behind the champion Pekin Celestials.
 The 1910 league standings showed the Pekin Celestials 66–47, Clinton Champs 58–57, Canton Chinks 55–62, Macomb Potters 50–43, Beardstown/Jacksonville Jacks 44–36 and Lincoln Abes 43–71.
-Jacksonville and Macomb both disbanded on August 17, 1910, putting the Lincoln Abes in fourth place overall, as the league held no playoffs.
+Jacksonville and Macomb both disbanded on August 17, 1910, putting the Lincoln Abes in fourth place overall.
+The league held no playoffs.
 The Lincoln Abes were unaffiliated with a major league baseball franchise and featured local players on their 1910 roster.

 In their second season, the 1911 Lincoln Abes placed fifth in the Illinois–Missouri League.
 The Abes ended the 1911 season with a record of 59–64, playing the season +under managers Harry Saillard, James Brady, Clarence Vaught and Jack Corbett.
 Lincoln finished 12.0 games behind the first place Clinton Champs in the final standings.